kitabisa/mubeng/README.md

 # License

+This program is developed and maintained by members of Kitabisa Security Team, and this is not an officially supported Kitabisa product.
 This program is free software: you can redistribute it and/or modify it under the terms of the [Apache license](https://github.com/kitabisa/mubeng/blob/master/LICENSE).
-Kitabisa mubeng and any contributions are Copyright © by Dwi Siswanto 2021.
+Kitabisa mubeng and any contributions are copyright © by Dwi Siswanto 2021-2022.